porteux/porteux/README.md

 PorteuX is a modular system so it doesn't require a normal setup/installer.
 You can simply copy the ISO content to your media storage and run either `porteux-installer-for-linux.run` or `porteux-installer-for-windows.exe` (depending on which system you're running) to make the unit bootable.
 It's simple like that.
 Please avoid ISO installer applications such as Rufus or Etcher because by default they set the bootable unit to be read-only.
 More details in `/boot/docs/install.txt` file in the ISO.

-In order to have PorteuX in a language different than English, download multilanguage package and use PorteuX Language Switcher application to choose the desired language.
+In order to have PorteuX in a language different than English, download the multilanguage package and use PorteuX Language Switcher application to choose the desired language.

-To build anything inside PorteuX, it's recommended to download and activate the 05-devel xzm module, which includes compilers, git, make, headers, etc. To build a driver (e.g. VirtualBox or any physical device), download and activate 06-crippled_sources xzm module.
+To build anything inside PorteuX, it's recommended to download and activate the 05-devel xzm module, which includes compilers, git, make, headers, etc. To build a driver (e.g. VirtualBox or any physical device), also download and activate 06-crippled_sources xzm module.

 To run Windows applications inside PorteuX, in the app store you can find both Wine and Multilib Lite xzm modules.
 It's recommended to have these 2 modules in /porteux/optional and activate them only when needed.